MarkusJx/datagen/docs/docs/examples/complex-reference.md

 Traversing up the object tree twice will get you to the object at `root.[index]`.
 Adding `relatedPersons.relatedPerson` will now traverse back up the object, ignoring all indexes, thus returning all values of all `relatedPerson` fields in the `relatedPersons` array.
-Explaining this uing glob patterns, the full (global) path would look something like this: `root.[index].relatedPersons.*.relatedPerson` (`[index]` would be replaced by an actual index in this example).
+Explaining this using glob patterns, the full (global) path would look something like this: `root.[index].relatedPersons.*.relatedPerson` (`[index]` would be replaced by an actual index in this example).